Vitols999/QMS-WIKI/DocFaqMaps.md

     * `<LatLonBoundingBox maxy="84" maxx="-52" miny="41" minx="-141"/>`.

         This bounding box belongs to a Canadian map server.
 With this additional information the coordinate orientation is easily found: the y-coordinate describes latitudes, the x-coordinate describes longitudes.

+* The CRS denoted as `CRS:84` is a relatively new coordinate system.
+It is equivalent to CRS EPSG:4326 but with longitude/latitude order of the coordinate axes.
+If there is a need to use this coordinate system, then use the approach described for CRS EPSG:4326 and change the coordinate order as described in the previous point.

 * Some servers require a user authentification and, possibly, some user key.
 This information must be included in the server URL.
 An example is the server of the French [Institut national de l’information géographique et forestière (IGN)][ign.fr].
 Here, the user has to [register][ign.register] and to get a user login and a user key.